July 16, 2018

-I’m not a fan of cloudy weather – but one thing I am looking forward to with the onset of winter is the opportunity to take baths again.
+I’m not a fan of cloudy weather – but one thing I LOVE about winter is the opportunity to take baths again.
 A nice long bath is an easy way to unwind, de-stress and soothe tired muscles – and, as a bit of a bath aficionado, I’ve come up with a few tips as to how you can make bath-time even better.
 Read on!

 1. Get everything ready beforehand